2002 Commonwealth Games: Venues

-The Games' main venue was the City of Manchester Stadium (now Etihad Stadium), which hosted all athletics events, the rugby sevens and the opening and closing ceremonies.
+The Games' main venue was the City of Manchester Stadium (now Etihad Stadium), which hosted all athletics events, rugby sevens and the opening and closing ceremonies.
 The stadium was a smaller and downscaled version of that proposed during Manchester's bid for the 2000 Summer Olympics.
 Construction started in January 2000, and was completed shortly before the Games.
 The cost was approximately £110 million, £77 million of which was provided by Sport England, with the remainder funded by Manchester City Council.
 For the Commonwealth Games the stadium featured a single lower tier running around three sides of the athletics track, and second tiers to the two sides, with an open-air temporary stand at one end, giving an overall capacity of 41,000.
 The stadium formed the centrepiece of an area known as Sportcity.
 Other venues in Sportcity include the Manchester Velodrome, which hosted cycling, and the £3.5 million National Squash Centre, which was built specifically for the Games.

-Swimming and diving events took place at Manchester Aquatics Centre, another purpose-built venue, and until 2012,was the only one in the United Kingdom with two 50 metre pools.
+Swimming and diving events took place at Manchester Aquatics Centre, another purpose-built venue, and until 2012, was the only venue of its kind in the United Kingdom with two 50 metre pools.

-The Manchester Arena built in 1994, at the time was the largest arena in Europe hosted netball finals and boxing preliminares.
+The Manchester Arena built in 1994, at the time was the largest arena in Europe hosted netball finals and boxing preliminaries.

 The shooting events were held at the National Shooting Centre (NSC), Bisley (located in Surrey).
 The NSC saw major redevelopment of all its ranges in order to host the fullbore rifle, smallbore rifle, pistol and clay target events.

 Athletes' village

-The athletes' village of the event was located in the residential area of the University of Manchester Fallowfield Campus -in an area of 30 acres, being built specifically for the event and after the event, the buildings were donated to the university and turned an expansion of the housing complex.
+The athletes' village of the event was located in the residential area of the University of Manchester Fallowfield Campus, in an area of 30 acres, being built specifically for the event and after the event, the buildings were donated to the university and turned an expansion of the housing complex.